Arb-AppsReview/Arb-AppsReview/README.md

 - 📫 How to reach me: tbr2012@hotmail.com
 - 😄 Pronouns: ...
 -->
+- 🔭 I’m currently working on My research project
+- 🌱 I’m currently learning NLP and ML
+- - 📫 How to reach me: tbr2012@hotmail.com
 - ⚡ Hint: if you want to read dataset with python make sure to use the separator parameter "," insted of ";"